Skip to content

 Prerequisite Steps

-• you'll need to create a private ssh key on a login node on each cluster by running:
+• You'll need to create a private ssh key on a login node on each cluster by running:

 ssh-keygen -b 521 -t ECDSA -C "$USER@$HOSTNAME"